 Signal Direction Description CLKIN[3:0] Input Reference clocks driven by I/O pads or core clock tree.
 CLKSEL[1:0] Input You can dynamically select the reference clock from one of the clock in pins.
 RSTN Input Active-low PLL reset signal.
-When asserted, this signal resets the PLL; when deasserted, it enables the PLL.
+When asserted, this signal resets the PLL; when de-asserted, it enables the PLL.
+De-assert only when the CLKIN signal is stable.
 Connect this signal in your design to power up or reset the PLL.
 Assert the RSTN pin for a minimum pulse of 10 ns to reset the PLL.
 Assert RSTN when dynamically changing the selected PLL reference clock.
-COREFBK Input Connect to a clock out interface pin when the the PLL feedback mode is set to core.
+FBK Input Connect to a clock out interface pin when the PLL feedback mode is not internal.
 CLKOUT0 CLKOUT1 CLKOUT2 Output PLL output.
 The designer can route these signals as input clocks to the core's GCLK network.
-LOCKED Output Goes high when PLL achieves lock; goes low when a loss of lock is detected.
+LOCKED (9) Output Goes high when PLL achieves lock; goes low when a loss of lock is detected; remains at previous state if the CLKIN goes discontinuous.
 Connect this signal in your design to monitor the lock status.
+This signal is not synchronized to any clock and the minimum high or low pulse width of the lock signal may be smaller than the CLKOUT's period.